mlange-42/go-ecs-benchmarks/README.md

 | [go-gameengine-ecs](https://github.com/marioolofo/go-gameengine-ecs) | Archetype | v0.9.0 |
 | [unitoftime/ecs](https://github.com/unitoftime/ecs) | Archetype | v0.0.3 |

+Candidates are always displayed in alphabetical order.

+In case you develop or use a Go ECS that is not in the list and that want to see here, please open an issue or make a pull request.

 ## Benchmarks

 Last run: Wed, 08 Jan 2025 00:42:22 UTC
 CPU: AMD EPYC 7763 64-Core Processor

-For each benchmark, the left plot panel and the table show time spent per entity, while the right panel shows total time.
+For each benchmark, the left plot panel and the table show the time spent per entity, while the right panel shows the total time.

 All components used in the benchmarks have two `float64` fields.